-It’s not your ordinary “park”…full of common trees, picnic tables, pavilions, a basketball court, old rusty playgrounds, etc. Rather, it’s more like the combination of a park, arboretum, botanical garden, art gallery, architectural display, and historical museum.
-It is loaded with many mini-attractions like a well-maintained, modern playground great for kids, a gorgeous pergola, a statue of the statesman Luis Muñoz Rivera, who the park honors, bust sculptures of influential Latin American public figures, sidewalk murals, a romantic gazebo, water fountains, and hundreds of species of beautiful unique trees, plants, shrubs, bushes, and flowers.
-Furthermore, there is a large outdoor pavilion event center and stage Pabellón de La Paz (Pavilion of Peace), and a historic Spanish military structure that houses a U.S. Liberty Bell replica.
+Luis Munoz Rivera is more like the combination of a park, arboretum, botanical garden, art gallery, architectural display, and historical museum.
+As you take a walk around the park, families can enjoy playing, sightseeing, and relaxing.
+There is a playground for children, bust sculptures of influential Latin American public figures, sidewalk murals, a gazebo, water fountains, and hundreds of species of beautiful unique trees, plants, shrubs, bushes, and flowers.
+The park features a large outdoor pavilion event center and stage Pabellón de La Paz (Pavilion of Peace), and a historic Spanish military structure that houses a U.S. Liberty Bell replica.
 There are plenty of rustic benches and picnic areas in the park where you can rest and enjoy the tranquility and scenery.

-All these things and the wide concrete pathways running around it on three sides and throughout makes it perfect for walking, jogging, or bicycling.
-It is a a must-visit for nature and garden lovers, artists, romantic couples, families with children, history buffs, photographers, and even wedding planners.
-Parque Luis Muñoz Rivera is so beautiful, and full of so many photo ops, that local schools use the park to teach photography.
+All these things and the wide concrete pathways running around it on three sides and throughout make it perfect for walking, jogging, or bicycling.
+It is a must-visit for nature and garden lovers, artists, romantic couples, families with children, history buffs, and photographers.

 Be sure to look at the map signs inside the park that will help guide you around to see the main attractions.
 On the sign, you’ll see a map of the park, information with a brief history, in Spanish, as well as a 16 mini-attraction / landmark legend.